Bachelor of Education (Early Childhood)

 EDUF4021 Education Honours Dissertation

-In this unit, students will undertake a research project developed as part of EDUF4020 under the supervision of an academic member of staff, and possibly as part of a team.
-Students will demonstrate a deep understanding of their research project, including links to the analysis of data, interpretation of the literature in relation to their research findings, knowledge of the research methods utilised, and understanding of relevant ethical issues.
-Under the direction of their supervisor, will develop a research report for examination and dissemination to the wider research field, and make a presentation to peers and colleagues within the Faculty.
+In this unit, students undertake a research project, developed as part of EDUF4020, under the supervision of an academic member of staff, and possibly as part of a research team.
+In undertaking the research project, students will be required to demonstrate a breadth and depth of knowledge of the discipline studied, autonomy and imagination in applying that knowledge, proficiency and skill in the research methods used and a critical and insightful analysis of the results.
+They will also be required to demonstrate an understanding of relevant ethical issues.
+Under the direction of their supervisor, students will develop a research report for examination and dissemination to the wider research field.

 CALCULATION OF HONOURS WAM